 Monash University & FODMAP Friendly Lab Testing

-First, we would like to address the fact that we will discuss both Monash University lab testing of avocados as well as FODMAP Friendly.
+We present both Monash University lab testing of avocados as well as FODMAP Friendly.
 Both of their lab testing procedures and results are reliable and accurate even when they do not agree.
 And when it comes to avocados, there are differences.

 For a full explanation of each of their testing procedures and why their results sometimes differ, please refer to these linked and complementary articles.